capacity4dev/capacity4more/README.md

 * The insstall script will clear the database during the installation.

 **You need to take backups before you run the install script!**

+## Update

+It is also possible to update Drupal core and contributed modules and themes without destroying the data in tha database and the sites/default directory.

+Run the update script:

+	$ ./update

+#### The update script will perform following steps:

+1. Create a backup of the sites/default folder.
+2. Delete the /www folder.
+3. Recreate the /www folder.
+4. Download and extract all contrib modules, themes & libraries to the proper subfolders of the profile.
+5. Download and extract Drupal 7 core in the /www folder.
+6. Makes a symlink within the /www/profiles directory to the /capacity4more 7. directory.
+7. Restore the backup of the sites/default folder.